samipourquoi/endbot/README.md

 $ npm install
 ```

 Configure the bot in the next section.
-Learn about the JSON syntaxt if you don't know it yet [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-json).
+Learn about the JSON syntax if you don't know it yet [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-json).

 Create a discord app by following [this tutorial](https://discordpy.readthedocs.io/en/latest/discord.html).